awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 For file gateway, you map a new file share to the Amazon S3 that contains the data you want to recover\.

 1. Create and activate a new file gateway on an Amazon EC2 host\.
-For more information, see [Deploying File Gateway on an Amazon EC2 Host](ec2-gateway-file.md)\.
+For more information, see [Deploying a File Gateway on an Amazon EC2 Host](ec2-gateway-file.md)\.

 1. Create a new file share on the EC2 gateway you created\.
 For more information, see [Creating a File Share](GettingStartedCreateFileShare.md)\.